 Students familiarize themselves with various building code requirements.
 Instruction addresses safety considerations, as well as construction materials and structural designs.
 Topics can also include the impact of building codes on construction permits.

 Reading Blueprints and Building Plans Course

 Building construction programs offer various levels of instruction in understanding blueprint plans.
 Introductory courses address various types of blueprints, such as plans that show electrical, structural, plumbing and heating, cooling and ventilation (HVAC) systems.
 More advanced blueprint courses discuss the history of architectural drawing, as well as how to identify blueprint symbols that indicate construction materials and building code parameters.

 Construction Materials Course

 Instructors teach the principles of different construction materials as well as construction methods.
 Some programs offer one course that addresses these topics, while others offer separate courses on wood and steel framing, concrete and masonry work, roofing, HVAC installation and interior finishing.
 Students typically get hands-on practice and observation at construction sites.

 Construction Estimating Course

-Curriculums usually require students to first complete courses in construction materials and methods, as well as reading blueprints, before enrolling in a construction-estimating course.
+Curricula usually require students to first complete courses in construction materials and methods, as well as reading blueprints, before enrolling in a construction estimating course.
 Instruction includes how to compute project costs by considering materials, equipment, personnel and profit.
 Some programs include an advanced course in project estimation that includes bid proposal organization and estimating software.